 What is Altruism?

 The word altruism is purported to be coined by a French philosopher, Auguste Comte.
 In French, this word is termed altruisme, which is inspired by the Italian word altrui (Latin-alteri), which means ‘someone else’ or ‘other people.’
 Altruism is a selfless act of helping others without the expectations of receiving any materialistic or cognitive rewards such as recognition, or praise awards in return.
 Altruism is not just limited to humans, there are various examples that show the existence of altruistic behaviour in animals too.
-In this article, we’ll know about the various real-life human and animals examples of altruism and discuss the factors that motivate individuals to show altruism.
+In this article, we’ll know about the various real-life human and animal examples of altruism and discuss the factors that motivate individuals to show altruism.

 Real-Life Example of Altruism